DeklandSP/DeklandSP/README.md

-- 👋 Hi, I’m @DeklandSP
+- 👋 Hi, I’m @DeklandSP.
-- 👀 I’m interested in software development
+- 👀 I’m interested in software development.
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning java.
-- 💞️ I’m looking to collaborate on nothing right now
+- 💞️ not looking to collab on anything currently.
 - 📫 How to reach me (not currently available)

 <!---